 The team divided into sub-teams at the end of Spring quarter and research began shortly after.
 We began to create preliminary designs and integrate our subsystems to create a plan for the year.
 The Summer research culminated in a trip to Battle Mountain to spectate the 2018 WHPSC and learn how other teams had designed their bikes.

 Once school began again, we hit the ground running with an army of new recruits.
-We continued our fairing design, creating our initial mock-ups and beginning our computational fluid dynamic analysis.
-We created a preliminary model for our rider which is critical for our fairing and frame dimensioning.
+We continued iterating fairing design, creating our initial mock-ups and running them through our computational fluid dynamic analysis.
+After the frame’s underlying structure was finalized, other subsystems began to integrate their designs into the frame.

 This is what HPV is all about - getting our hands dirty and building our bike.
-We may still be in our design phase, but that doesn’t mean we can’t log some hours in the shop.
+The building and manufacturing phase of our project commenced at the start of our Winter quarter.

-These past weeks have been spent prototyping segments of the bike to help us design more effectively.
-We are also teaching new members manufacturing principles during our learning days.
+During the previous quarter, we taught new members manufacturing principles during our learning days.
 We recently introduced the team to carbon fiber and composite work, and plan to hold more days for metal work soon, stay tuned!

 As the fairing comes together, we will be constructing our interior frame.
 The frame will be built from steel tubes welded together using a gas tungsten arc welding process.
 Advanced Tubing will bend our tubes for us.
 We will assemble the components to the frame before fastening the fairing and frame together.

 Be sure to get your red tag/yellow tag if you want to help out, it’s not required for a lot of what we do, but it’s still very helpful to have them!
 Check the Cal Poly machine shop web page for more details on red tags and yellow tags.